ibm-cloud-docs/containers/cs_cluster_plan_network.md

 * [Worker communication to other {{site.data.keyword.cloud_notm}} services or on-premises networks](#worker-services-onprem): Allow your worker nodes to securely communicate with other {{site.data.keyword.cloud_notm}} services, such as {{site.data.keyword.registrylong}}, and to an on-premises network.
 * [External communication to apps that run on worker nodes](#external-workers): Allow public or private requests into the cluster as well as requests out of the cluster to a public endpoint.

-### Worker-to-worker communication:<ff-roks311-vpc> classic</ff-roks311-vpc> VLANs and subnets
+### Worker-to-worker communication: classic VLANs and subnets
 {: #worker-worker}

-When you create a<ff-roks311-vpc> classic</ff-roks311-vpc> cluster, the cluster's worker nodes are connected automatically to a private VLAN and optionally connected to a public VLAN.
+When you create a classic cluster, the cluster's worker nodes are connected automatically to a private VLAN and optionally connected to a public VLAN.
 A VLAN configures a group of worker nodes and pods as if they were attached to the same physical wire and provides a channel for connectivity among the workers.
 {: shortdesc}

 **VLAN connections for worker nodes**</br>